eigenform/dendrite/README.md

 # dendrite

-A Rust library with examples and other tools for exploring the accuracy of branch prediction strategies over DynamoRIO traces.
+A Rust library with examples and other tools for exploring the accuracy of branch prediction strategies over traces.

-## Building the DynamoRIO Plugin
+## Building Instrumentation

-This project depends on [DynamoRIO](https://github.com/DynamoRIO/dynamorio).
+This project depends on using some kind of binary instrumentation to capture traces.
+Currently, only x86 platforms are supported.

-Program traces are collected by running an x86 executable with a simple plugin.
+See [pin/](./pin) for instructions on how to build the `dendrite` plugin for Intel Pin.

+> **NOTE**:
-See [dynamorio/](./dynamorio) for instructions on how to build the plugin.
+> See [dynamorio/](./dynamorio) for instructions on how to build the plugin for DynamoRIO (**warning: will be deprecated and replaced by Pin in the near future**)

 ## Building this Project